d3b-center/fw-deepliif-predict/README.md

 ### Other info

-Takes a few minutes to run on images around 4096 x 4096 pixels, for whole slide 19920 x 18706 (with 16 GB mem, 2GHz quad core).
+Takes a ~10 minutes to run on images around 4096 x 4096 pixels, 2 hr 17 mins for whole slide 19920 x 18706 (with 16 GB mem, 2GHz quad core).
 For best results, use an image with resolution of 10X or higher.

 ### References